Prof. James M. LaFave, NSEL Director

 1137 Newmark Building | danielv@illinois.edu | (217) 300-1719

-Daniel Valentine has over 30 years of experience in the machining and fabrication of precision and complex elements.
+Daniel Valentine has over 30 years of experience in machining and fabricating of precision and complex components.

 3129 Newmark Building | marissam@illinois.edu | (217) 300-7594

 Marissa Miller is the Office Manager for the Structures group in Civil and Environmental Engineering.
-She has been with the Structures group since joining the university in February 2018.
-As the lead administrator of the NSEL webpage, please do not hesitate to reach out to Marissa with any questions/comments.
+She has been with the group since joining the university in February 2018.
+As the lead administrator of the NSEL webpage, feel free to reach out to Marissa with any questions or comments.